kelno/web_vr_video_player/README.md

 Fork changes:
 - Misc changes to file loading, trying to make it more reliable.
-It's still a mess.
+It's still a mess but it works for me now.
 - Changed the generations scripts and related config.
 Some previous features dropped.
 - Changed default zoom to 180 for SBS.